guitargeek/root/README/ReleaseNotes/v634/index.md

 Provide batch mode for image production with headless browser.
 In such mode data for several canvases collected together (in batch) and then N images are produced with single invocation of the web browser (chrome or firefox).
 For instance after `TWebCanvas::BatchImageMode(100)` next 99 calls to `TCanvas::SaveAs(filename)` method will not lead to image files creation.
 But with following call all 100 images will be produced together.
 Alternatively one can use `TCanvas::SaveAll()` static method which allows to create images for several canvases at once.

 Support multi-page PDF file creation with web-based canvas using `svg2pdf.js` library.
-Both with native and web-baed graphics one can do now:
+Both with native and web-based graphics one can do now:
 ```c++
 c1->SaveAs("file.pdf[")
 c2->SaveAs("file.pdf+")